marco-zambardi/quick-start/Glossary.md

 - Clicks
   A link in a particular communication has been clicked by the contact

-See [Creating a custom digital messages rule](CreatingCustomDigitalMessagesRule) and [Time frame conditions](TimeFrameConditions) for more details.

 ### DND policy

 Defines the maximum number of communications that can be sent to a contact in a given time frame.

-See [Managing DND policy settings](ManagingDND) for more details.

 <a name="E"></a>